chingu-voyage7/Bears-Team-29/README.md

 ### Running steps

-* Clone project
+1. Clone project

 Inside the project directory:

-* Create `.env` file base on `.env.example` and update your environment variables
+2. Create `.env` file base on `.env.example` and update your environment variables

-* Run `yarn` for install dependencies
+3. Run `yarn` for install dependencies

-* Run `yarn dev` for running project in development mode.
+4. Run `yarn dev` for running project in development mode.
 Every changes on codes will be update immediately

-* Run `yarn start` for running project in production mode
+  Or `yarn start` for running project in production mode